Want to see the iBanFirst platform in action? Try the interactive demo

 5. Finance skills are changing

 Collaboration, storytelling ability, and customer orientation are just as important as analytical skills.
-Hogan and Sher advise, "All of your people should be able to contribute to elevating the value of finance in terms of communication, impact, and influence."
+Hogan and Sher advise.
+"All of your people should be able to contribute to elevating the value of finance in terms of communication, impact, and influence."

 Bottom line: CFOs must make every new hire count, aiming to future-proof finance as much as possible.